 Towers and related infrastructure require careful consideration.
-These structures tend to be located in highly visible locations on mountaintops and ridgelines, and the need for additional facilities is projected to increase in the next five to ten years.
+These structures tend to be located in highly visible locations on mountaintops and ridgelines, and the need for additional facilities is projected to increase as technology evolves.
 The Town of Derby is aware of aesthetic concerns and environmental impacts of tower facilities.
 In all cases, appropriate and suitable techniques shall be used to minimize or prevent adverse impacts from the placement of towers and related infrastructure while upholding the town's commitment to increasing access to broadband.